connectash08/BMI_Calculator/README.md

-Python Program that can compute BMIs given metrics like
+Python Program that can compute BMIs given metrics like Weight & Height.